 - Great people-watching

 Yes, Florida wins when it comes to Spring Break!
 After an Indiana winter, we’re always seeking warmth, and you’re almost assured of it if you can get to south Florida — or the Caribbean.

-On our way to Grand Cayman in 2018, we spent a few nights going and coming in Hollywood, Florida, (just outside Ft.
+On our way to Grand Cayman a few years ago, we spent a couple nights going and coming in Hollywood, Florida, (just outside Ft.
 Lauderdale), as we were able to take advantage of a great Southwest deal out of Ft.
 Lauderdale’s airport.
 We really enjoyed this area!

 We also spent a couple nights at Margaritaville Hollywood Beach Resort, which was also gorgeous and right on the Hollywood “Broad” Walk (their boardwalk ;-0).
 This is a fun spot to people-watch, enjoy a long walk, gaze at the ocean and take advantage of lots of upscale shopping and dining.
 It’s a really lovely area!

 What are your favorite Spring Break destinations?
 No better time to start planning!!